syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Importing.md

 ---
 layout: post
-title: Importing of GridControl for Syncfusion Essential Windows Forms
+title: Importing in Windows Forms Grid Control control | Syncfusion
-description: This section explains the importing functionalities of the GridControl
+description: Learn about Importing support in Syncfusion Windows Forms Grid Control control and more details.
 platform: windowsforms
 control: GridControl
 documentation: ug
 ---

-# Importing
+# Importing in Windows Forms Grid Control
 The [GridExcelConverterControl](http://help.syncfusion.com/cr/windowsforms/Syncfusion.GridExcelConverter.GridExcelConverterControl.html) provides support to import the content from Excel sheet to GridControl.

 The following assembly files should be added to the application reference folder,